 - Verbal Warning to be posted in treatment chart and increased drug testing

-- Referral to AA/ NA for mandatory attendance
+- Referral to AA or NA for mandatory attendance

 - Community Detention and mandatory conference between family, treatment counselor, and Juvenile Probation Officer